CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Will not allow a Ringwraith to use a palantir.

 #### Foolish Words
+ - _Card Erratum_: Add "Cannot be duplicated."
  - All versions cannot be duplicated on a given character.
- - Card Erratum: Add "Cannot be duplicated."

 #### Foul Fumes
  - Will tap all sites in play that meet the requirements.
- - Foul Fumes will not continually keeps sites tapped, it is only applied once to each site each turn.
+ - _Foul Fumes_ will not continually keeps sites tapped, it is only applied once to each site each turn.
  - See also Rulings by Term, Card Effect Limitations.

 #### Freeze the Flesh
- - Freeze the Flesh will stop your opponent from gaining kill marshalling points from a character he eliminated in company vs. company combat.
+ - _Freeze the Flesh_ will stop your opponent from gaining kill marshalling points from a character he eliminated in company vs. company combat.
  - \# Cannot be used on your Ringwraith to keep you from losing the game.

 #### Fortress of Isen
- - @ Card Erratum: Remove "A company moving to or from Isengard is not considered to be moving through Gap of Isen (including one less Borderland in their site path."
+ - @ _Card Erratum_: Remove "A company moving to or from Isengard is not considered to be moving through Gap of Isen (including one less Borderland in their site path."

 #### Fortress of the Towers
- - @ Card Erratum: Remove "A company moving to or from The White Towers is not considered to be moving through Arthedain (including one less Wilderness in their site path."
+ - @ _Card Erratum_: Remove "A company moving to or from The White Towers is not considered to be moving through Arthedain (including one less Wilderness in their site path."

 #### Fury of the Iron Crown
- - Orc and Troll characters may use a creature enhanced by Fury of the Iron Crown as a trophy.
+ - Orc and Troll characters may use a creature enhanced by _Fury of the Iron Crown_ as a trophy.
  - A player only gains marshalling points from the creature if he would have recieved them normally.

 ### -= GGG =-